cloudbiskuit/notefort/README.md

   </a>
 </p>

-## Docker
+## DevOps Toolset
-Containers encapsulate application code and dependencies, ensuring consistency and portability across development, testing, and production environments.
+- **Docker**: Containers encapsulate application code and dependencies, ensuring consistency and portability across development, testing, and production environments.

-## Terraform
-Infrastructure as Code (IaC) streamlines cloud infrastructure management by automating resource provisioning and configuration through code.
+- **Terraform**: Infrastructure as Code (IaC) streamlines cloud infrastructure management by automating resource provisioning and configuration through code.
 It ensures consistency, reduces human error, and simplifies version control, making infrastructure changes auditable and repeatable.
 IaC enables faster deployment, scaling, and recovery while supporting collaborative development practices.

-## HashiCorp Cloud Vault
-HashiCorp Vault is a powerful tool for securely storing and accessing sensitive data such as API keys, database credentials, and other secrets.
+- **HashiCorp Cloud Vault**: HashiCorp Vault is a powerful tool for securely storing and accessing sensitive data such as API keys, database credentials, and other secrets.
 It provides centralized secret management, access control, and encryption, ensuring that applications can securely retrieve secrets without hardcoding them.

-## Kubernetes
-Kubernetes deployment offers scalable, automated, and resilient container orchestration for modern applications.
+- **Kubernetes**: Kubernetes deployment offers scalable, automated, and resilient container orchestration for modern applications.
 It efficiently manages containerized workloads, automates resource allocation, and ensures high availability through self-healing mechanisms.
 With features like rolling updates, service discovery, and load balancing, Kubernetes simplifies application deployment and scaling.
 Additionally, its portability and integration with cloud-native environments make it ideal for managing complex, distributed applications across various cloud  environments.

-## Cluster Autoscaler
+- **Helm**: Helm is a package manager for Kubernetes that simplifies the deployment and management of applications by using Helm charts.
+It helps with versioning, rollbacks, and dependency management, making it easier to maintain and update applications in a Kubernetes cluster.
-The Cluster Autoscaler scales the number of nodes in the Kubernetes cluster.
+- **Cluster Autoscaler**: The Cluster Autoscaler scales the number of nodes in the Kubernetes cluster.
 If there are not enough resources on existing nodes to schedule new pods, the Cluster Autoscaler can add new nodes to the cluster.
 Conversely, if nodes are underutilized and pods can be moved to other nodes, the Cluster Autoscaler will remove idle nodes to save costs.

-## VPA & HPA
-Vertical Pod Autoscaler (VPA) and Horizontal Pod Autoscaler (HPA) work together to optimize pod resource allocation and scaling:
+- **VPA & HPA**: Vertical Pod Autoscaler (VPA) and Horizontal Pod Autoscaler (HPA) work together to optimize pod resource allocation and scaling:
 HPA adjusts the number of pod replicas based on CPU or memory utilization, ensuring optimal load distribution and availability.
 VPA, on the other hand, dynamically adjusts the resource requests and limits of individual pods based on usage, improving resource efficiency.

-## Helm
-Helm is a package manager for Kubernetes that simplifies the deployment and management of applications by using Helm charts.
-It helps with versioning, rollbacks, and dependency management, making it easier to maintain and update applications in a Kubernetes cluster.

-## Prometheus & Grafana
-Prometheus is an open-source monitoring and alerting toolkit designed for reliability and scalability.
+- **Prometheus & Grafana**: Prometheus is an open-source monitoring and alerting toolkit designed for reliability and scalability.
 It collects and stores metrics in a time-series database, allowing for real-time monitoring of applications and infrastructure.
 Grafana is an open-source visualization and analytics platform that integrates with Prometheus to display the collected metrics in customizable, interactive dashboards.

-## Getting Started
+## Getting Started: Prerequisites
 This repository contains the application code, and the workflow to create ECR registries, build, and push images.
 Also, it contains Terraform files and Kubernetes manifests, and the workflows to provision AWS infrastructure, set up the EKS cluster, and deploy the application.

-### Prerequisites: AWS OIDC Provider
+#### AWS OIDC Provider
 You have to Setup AWS OIDC Provider and create an IAM role to be used by GitHub Actions to authenticate with AWS, refer to the [AWS OIDC Provider guide](https://aws.amazon.com/blogs/security/use-iam-roles-to-connect-github-actions-to-actions-in-aws) for detailed instructions.
 You can grant the IAM role used by GitHub Actions the AdministratorAccess IAM Policy, in a production environment adhere to the principle of least privilege.

-### Prerequisites: SSH Key Pair
+#### SSH Key Pair
 To generate and push to AWS the SSH pubic key required to SSH into EKS cluster public EC2 instances, from your system run `generate-ssh-keypair.sh` script:
    ```bash
    chmod +x generate-ssh-keypair.sh
    ./generate-ssh-keypair.sh
    ```

-### Prerequisites: Remote Backend Resources
+#### Remote Backend Resources
 To create the S3 bucket and the DynamoDB Table, from your system run `create-backend-resources.sh` script:
    ```bash
    chmod +x create-backend-resources.sh